andrew/ultimate-awesome/README.md

 - [awesome-web-dev](https://github.com/sajmoni/awesome-web-dev) - A list of awesome tools, libraries and apps for web developers.
 - [awesome-nextjs-boilerplates](https://github.com/sasikanth513/awesome-nextjs-boilerplates) - Awesome nextjs boilerplates.
 - [awesome-References](https://github.com/sbywww/awesome-References) - 개발하면서 참고한 자료를 정리한 공간입니다.
-- [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.